THE PLAY PROJECT

 It means learning how to harness it.

-Together, we can build a learning culture energized by play and inspired by the limitless potential of children.
+Together, we can build a learning culture energized by play and inspired by the limitless potential of children's minds.

 Meet Jeff and Melissa